 Persons Lawfully in Charge:

-In addition to university personnel responsible for the management or supervision of university property and activities, university law-enforcement officers are lawfully in charge of university property for purposes of forbidding entry upon or within, or prohibiting remaining upon or within university property while possessing weapons or other devices, instruments, fireworks, explosives, or combustible chemicals in violation of this chapter.
-University personnel or students who violate this chapter also may be subject to disciplinary action.
-The provisions of this policy apply regardless of whether a person has a concealed weapon permit.
+In addition to University personnel responsible for the management or supervision of University property and activities, University law-enforcement officers are lawfully in charge of University property for purposes of forbidding entry upon or within or prohibiting remaining upon or within University property while possessing weapons or other devices, instruments, fireworks, explosives, combustible chemicals, or other prohibited items in violation of this policy.